Mothercare to change hands in India from DLF Brands to FirstCry

 -

 FirstCry is looking to buy the India franchisee rights for UK’s kids brand Mothercare from DLF Brands in a bid to reinforce its presence in the growing kids’ market.
-It will also raise equity funding of about $100 million (Rs 665.27 crore), valuing FirstCry’s owner Brainbees Solutions at $400-500 million.
+It will also raise equity funding of about 100 million dollars (Rs 665.27 crore), valuing FirstCry’s owner Brainbees Solutions at 400-500 million dollars.
 Mothercare is the latest brand after Mango, Forever 21and Sephora among other global labels to change hands from DLF Brands.

 As per sources if the deal is finalised, DLF Brands will get a stake in FirstCry as a part of the arrangement.
 DLF Brands and FirstCry denied any such deal, Mothercare declined to comment.